bsc-iitm/machine-learning-foundations/docs/week-4/diagonalization.md

 ## Diagonalizability

 Now that we have seen some interesting properties concerning diagonal matrices, we shall study a special kind of matrices called **diagonalizable matrices**.
-These matrices are not diagonal, yet share a close kinship with them.
+These matrices are not necessarily diagonal, yet share a close kinship with them.
 Even if a matrix is not diagonal, can we hope that it is related in some way to a diagonal matrix?

 In the last section, we noted that the vectors in the standard basis are eigenvectors of a diagonal matrix.
 We will generalize this property.
 Assume that an $n \times n$ matrix has a set of $n$ linearly independent eigenvectors: $\beta = \{v_1, \cdots, v_n\}$.
 Then $\beta$ is a basis for $\mathbb{R}^n$.
 From this, we have a definition for diagonalizable matrices: